Grants to Green

-Grants to Green represents a partnership between the Community Foundation, which provides grantmaking expertise and nonprofit community knowledge, Southface, which provides expertise on sustainability and the Kendeda Fund, which provides funding and the driving passion for the initiative.
-All partners contribute to nonprofit education, events, monitoring and evaluation.
+Grants to Green represented a partnership between the Community Foundation, which provides grantmaking expertise and nonprofit community knowledge, Southface, which provided expertise on sustainability and the Kendeda Fund, which provided funding and the driving passion for the initiative.
+All partners contributed to nonprofit education, events, monitoring and evaluation.

-Grants to Green is governed by an Advisory Committee that provides consultation, input and perspective on the Grants to Green program.
+Grants to Green was governed by an Advisory Committee that provided consultation, input and perspective on the Grants to Green program.

 - Barry Berlin, Atlantic Trust Private Wealth Management

 - David S. Godfrey, DOAS State Purchasing Division

 - Steve Leeds, Sustainability Consultants, LLC, Of Counsel, Rogers & Hardin, LLP